hoxo-m/TheseusPlot/README.md

 the change in CTR is -0.8 percentage points.
 Next, we replace the female users from 2024 with those from 2025.
 The dataset then consists entirely of 2025 data, and CTR drops by 0.2 percentage points, reaching 5.2%.
-Thus, the contribution of the female users is -0.2 percentage points.
+Thus, the contribution of female users is -0.2 percentage points.

 When visualized, the results appear as follows:

 <img src="man/figures/README-overview-1.png" alt="" width="500" />

-From this plot, we can see that the decline in CTR is primarily driven by the male users.
+From this plot, we can see that the decline in CTR is primarily driven by male users.
 We call this visualization the “Theseus Plot.”

 The **TheseusPlot** package is designed to make it easy to generate Theseus Plots for any column that defines subgroups.